daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-### Second-degree price discrimination
+### Second-degree price discrimination {#2dpd}

-- Firm is unable to differentiate between consumers, uses quality/quantity so consumers self-select.
+Here a firm is unable to differentiate between consumers, so it uses quality/quantity to get consumers to 'self-select'.

-    - Quality- Transport- Different classes, Supermarkets- budget products
+\medskip

-    - Quantity- Supermarkets- Larger quantities at lower prices per unit; i.e., 'nonlinear pricing'
+**Quantity:** Supermarkets- Larger quantities at lower prices per unit; i.e., 'nonlinear pricing'

-\

 - 8 oz coffee for \pounds1.60 vs. 16 oz. for \pounds2.00
 - 20 p per oz vs. 12.5p per oz.
 - (with linear pricing there would be the same price of 15p/oz.)
-    - Result: with 2 prices monopoly can get 'high value' consumers to buy/get more in total without losing 'low-value' consumers

-***
+\bigskip

+**Quality:** Transport- Different classes, Supermarkets- budget products

-- Similar with quality: Don't know who high-valuation flyers are (wtp for travel *itself* varies)
+The situation is similar with quality; in the airline case, a firm doesn't know who high-valuation flyers are (wtp for travel *itself* varies)

+\

-- But may know on *average* that flyers with higher wtp for travel *also* value comfort more
+But it may know on *average* that flyers with higher willingness-to-pay ('wtp') for travel *also* value comfort more^[This may be a challenging concept; I am trying to explain it simply without loss of accuracy.]

 - Make second-class seats very uncomfortable, first-class luxurious, and charge more for first-class seats
 - Can get consumers with higher values for travel *and* comfort to pay more
 - without losing lower-valuing customers

-NOTE: I am not going to cover the algebra nor graphical analysis of second-degree PD, nonlinear pricing, or two-part pricing
+\textcolor{purple}{(Skipping...)} *I am not going to cover the algebra nor graphical analysis of second-degree PD, nonlinear pricing, nor two-part pricing*

-***

-### The 'self-selection' problem
+### The 'self-selection' problem {#self-selection}

 Train companies must price first and second class such that consumers will self-select.